developer-zebra/developer-zebra-site/src/ekd/1-4/guide/about/index.md

 ## What's New in v1.4

-* **<u>[Predefined responses](../usage/#predefinedresponses)</u>** allows a list of text messages to be assigned to a key in EKD and displayed in a drop-down list on devices running Enterprise Keyboard.
+* A new **"<u>[Canned text](../usage/#cannedtext)</u>"** feature allows a list of predefined text messages to be assigned to a key in EKD and displayed in a drop-down list on devices running Enterprise Keyboard when the key is pressed.
 This can help simplify, quicken and standardize responses to common questions or situations. **Requires EKB 3.4 or later**.

 * **<u>[Set Default Layout](../usage/#iicreatelayouts)</u>** now allows selection of a custom keyboard layout to be used as the default layout in the device, to appear whenever any input field receives focus. **Requires EKB 3.4 or higher**.